iamgio/quarkdown/regen/regen.md

 ```
 .page {Alcuni principi di buona progettazione}
-            <-- Naming a page makes it show up in the table of contents
+            <-- Naming a page defines a section
+                and makes it show up in the table of contents

 .dynamictableofcontents    <-- Highlights the current section
 ```